gcc-mirror/gcc/gcc/ada/doc/gnat_rm/the_gnat_library.rst

-Provides a high level interface to ``Ada.Command_Line`` facilities, including the ability to scan for named switches with optional parameters and expand file names using wild card notations.
+Provides a high level interface to ``Ada.Command_Line`` facilities, including the ability to scan for named switches with optional parameters and expand file names using wildcard notations.

 .. _`GNAT.Compiler_Version_(g-comver.ads)`: